-If the stack is full and a non-masked interrupt takes place, the interrupt request flag will be recorded but the acknowledge signal will be inhibited.
+If the stack is full and a non-masked interrupt takes place, the interrupt request flag will be recorded but the acknowledgment will be inhibited.
 When the stack pointer is decremented (by RET or RETI), the interrupt will be serviced.
 This feature prevents stack overflow allowing the programmer to use the structure more easily.
-In a similar case, if the stack is full and a "CALL" is subsequently executed, stack overflow occurs and the first entry will be lost (only the most recent 6 return addresses are stored).
+In a similar case, if the stack is full and a "CALL" is subsequently executed, stack overflow occurs and the first entry will be lost (only the most recent 2 return addresses are stored).

-Data memory - RAM
+Data Memory - RAM

-The data memory is designed with 186×8 bits.
-The data memory is divided into two functional groups: special function registers and general purpose data memory (160×8).
+The data memory is designed with $81\times8$ bits.
+The data memory is divided into two functional groups: special function registers and general purpose data memory (64×8).
 Most are read/write, but some are read only.

-The special function registers include the indirect addressing registers (R0;00H, R1;02H), Timer/Event Counter 0 (;0DH), Timer/Event Counter 0 control register (TMR0C;0EH), Timer/Event Counter 1 higher order byte register (TMR1H;0FH), Timer/Event Counter 1 lower order byte register (TMR1L;10H), Timer/Event Counter 1 control register (TMR1C;11H), program counter lower-order byte register (PCL;06H), memory pointer registers (MP0;01H, MP1;03H), accumulator (ACC;05H), table pointer (TBLP;07H), table higher-order byte register (TBLH;08H), status register (STATUS;0AH), interrupt control register (INTC;0BH), Watchdog Timer option setting register (WDTS;09H), I/O registers (PA;12H, PB;14H, PC;16H, PD;18H, PG;1EH) and I/O control registers (PAC;13H, PBC;15H, PCC;17H, PDC;19H, PGC;1FH).
-The remaining space before the 60H is reserved for future expanded usage and reading these locations will get "00H".
-The general purpose data memory, addressed from 60H to FFH, is used for data and control information under instruction commands.
+The special function registers include the indirect addressing register (00H), timer/event counter (TMR;0DH), timer/event counter control register (TMRC;0EH), program counter lower-order byte register (PCL;06H), memory pointer register (MP;01H), accumulator (ACC;05H), table pointer (TBLP;07H), table higher-order byte register (TBLH;08H), status register (STATUS;0AH), interrupt control register (INTC;0BH), Watchdog Timer option setting register (WDTS;09H), I/O registers (PA;12H, PB;14H, PC;16H) and I/O control registers (PAC;13H, PBC;15H, PCC;17H).
+The remaining space before the 40H is reserved for future expanded usage and reading these locations will get "00H".
+The general purpose data memory, addressed from 40H to 7FH, is used for data and control information under instruction commands.

 All of the data memory areas can handle arithmetic, logic, increment, decrement and rotate operations directly.
 Except for some dedicated bits, each bit in the data memory can be set and reset by "SET [m].i" and "CLR [m].i".
-They are also indirectly accessible through memory pointer registers (MP0 or MP1).
+They are also indirectly accessible through memory pointer register (MP;01H).